About the Trustees

 Alexander is the founder and President of the Rufiji Leprosy Trust.
 Currently he is Executive Director of the World Peace Foundation and research professor at the Fletcher School of Law and Diplomacy, Tufts University.
 He has written extensively on African issues and was senior advisor to the African Union for Sudan.
 Alex was awarded the OBE for work in development and conflict resolution in Africa.

-Geoff and his wife Jenny spent almost three years working as Project Officers in Kindwitwi and have continued in development work since then.
-Geoff is a founder member of Mango CIC, a small consultancy working with Charities and community based projects.
-Geoff is the International Director for the UK-based charity, CAFOD.
-He has been a Trustee since 2001 and is the current Co-Chairperson of the Trust.
+Geoff and his wife Jenny spent three years working as Project Officers in Kindwitwi and he has continued in development work since then.
+Geoff is a founder member of two Community Interest Companies working on community capacity strengthening, self-determination & ecologically sustainable land-based community living.
+After 15 years at CAFOD, Geoff is now self-employed in the charity sector specialising in Governance and Strategy.
+He is a Trustee of Re-Alliance – focused on sustainable & regenerative solutions in humanitarian responses.
+He has been a Trustee of RLT since 2001 and is currently Co-Chairperson of the Trust.

 Co-Chairperson: Sarah Feather

-Dr. Sarah Feather works as a GP in Shropshire, UK.
+Sarah Feather is a retired GP.
 She became a trustee of the Rufiji Leprosy Trust in 1998, but first visited Kindwitwi in 1983 with a group of young people from the Diocese of Hereford.
-Inspired by the work of Father Robin Lamburn, she returned for two months in 1985 for her medical student elective and again for six weeks in 1989.
+She has made further visits to Kindwitwi since becoming a trustee.

 Richard is a Chartered Accountant having spent most of his career working overseas, living in as diverse places as Istanbul, Atlanta, Krakow and Johannesburg.
 He has travelled extensively throughout Africa on business which inspired him to devote more time to charitable work.
 He now lives in Berkshire and runs an accountancy and consultancy practice.